-I had a ProLab client called me today stating that she wanted to make a soft orthotic for a patient who had a significant pes planus foot type and was suffering from plantar fasciitis.
+I had a ProLab client call me stating that she wanted to make a soft orthotic for a patient who had a significant pes planus foot type and was suffering from plantar fasciitis.
 She wanted to make a soft device because she said the patient had “hard orthotics” in the past and did not tolerate them.

 The first thing that we need to think about when deciding on an orthotic prescription is to determine the goal of therapy.
 Since this patient’s primary complaint is arch pain due to plantar fasciitis, our goal with the orthotic device should be to reduce tension on the plantar fascia.
 To accomplish this we need a device that is going to decrease arch collapse in order to decrease lengthening of the arch and increased tension on the plantar fascia.
 In general such an orthosis should conform very close to the arch of the foot and incorporate valgus forefoot correction.